Indrek Allmann

 Indrek Allmann (born 8 December 1972 in Viljandi, Estonia) is an Estonian architect and city planner.

-Indrek Allmann attended J. Köler 4th Secondary School in Viljandi (Viljandi Maagümnaasium) from 1987–1990.
-He obtained his higher education in the Faculty of Architecture in the Estonian Academy of Arts from 1990–1999.
+Indrek Allmann attended J. Köler 4th Secondary School in Viljandi (Viljandi Maagümnaasium) from 1987 to 1990.
+He obtained his higher education in the Faculty of Architecture in the Estonian Academy of Arts from 1990 to 1999.

-From 1995–1998, Allmann worked in the architectural bureau R. Puusepp Stuudio 911 OÜ.
-From 1998–2000, he worked as a senior architect in the architectural bureau Kolde Projekt AS and from 2000–2004 as a senior architect in the architectural bureau Kolde Grupp OÜ.
+From 1995 to 1998, Allmann worked in the architectural bureau R. Puusepp Stuudio 911 OÜ.
+From 1998 to 2000, he worked as a senior architect in the architectural bureau Kolde Projekt AS and from 2000 to 2004 as a senior architect in the architectural bureau Kolde Grupp OÜ.
 Since 2004, Indrek Allmann has worked as the lead architect and partner in Pluss Architects.
 Architectural bureau Pluss OÜ was founded in 2002 and has designed more than a million square metres of public buildings, apartment buildings and private residences – both new builds as well as renovations and restorations.

 Indrek Allmann has been a member of the Estonian Association of Architects since 1999.
-Since 2000, he has been a member of the Supervisory Board and from 2006–2010 he performed his duties as Vice-chairman of the association.
-Indrek Allmann was the President of the Estonian Association of Architects from 2014–2016 and Vice-president from 2016–2017.
+Since 2000, he has been a member of the supervisory board and from 2006 to 2010 he performed his duties as vice-chairman of the association.
+Indrek Allmann was the President of the Estonian Association of Architects from 2014 to 2016 and vice-president from 2016 to 2017.